Local threshold gates

 - Retire when empty.
 When

-.bca-baseline.tomlshrinks to justversion = 2, drop the--baselineflag and delete the file.
+.bca-baseline.tomlshrinks to justversion = 5(the bare schema stamp with no offender entries), drop the--baselineflag and delete the file.
 The thresholds now stand on their own.

 The local tiers shorten the feedback loop on steps 2 and 3 from